nithadar/nithadar/README.md

 ### Hi there 👋

-Title
 Hi 👋, I'm nithadar ✨

-Subtitle
-Students who are committed to working.
+I am a student who is committed to work.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on No Project